GoesToEleven/golang-web-dev/031_AWS/03_scaling-AWS/README.md

   - MySql TCP 3306 Custom IP ```<web-servers-sg Group ID>```
 1. **Add rule**
   - SSH TCP 22 My IP

-1. any service belonging to the load-balancer-sg security group can accept traffic from:
+Any service belonging to the load-balancer-sg security group can accept traffic from:
   - the load-balancer **OR**
   - TCP port 3306 traffic from services belonging to "web-servers-sg" security group **OR**
   - an EC2 instance (web server) belonging to the "web-servers-sg" security group **OR**